lextudio/sharpsnmp_docs/pro/tutorials/studio-guide.rst

    Features like navigation, hover, and diagnostics are only available in Pro Edition.

 What to verify

 - Tokens and semantic colors apply to MIB identifiers, types and keywords.
 - Hover and semantic token refresh after edits.

 Steps

 1. Open a MIB from `sharpsnmppro-mib`.
-2. Open SMI Language Server channel in the Output pane to confirm semantic highlighting is enabled.
-3. Confirm syntax colors appear for OBJECT-TYPE, TEXTUAL-CONVENTION, and other keywords.
+2. Confirm syntax colors appear for ``OBJECT-TYPE``, ``TEXTUAL-CONVENTION``, and other keywords.
-4. Hover symbols and check hover text and links to definitions.
+3. Hover symbols and check hover text and links to definitions.
-5. Use Go to Definition and Find References on MIB identifiers to verify navigation works.
+4. Use "Go to Definition" and "Find References" on MIB identifiers to verify navigation works.
-6. Make edits to see if diagnostics capture syntax errors.
+5. Make edits to see if diagnostics capture syntax errors.

-Module Management
+Module management
 ~~~~~~~~~~~~~~~~~

 .. image:: _static/dependency-graph.png